Feven-Zeray/wireframing/README.md

 - Makes it easy to **transition from wireframe to interactive prototype**, providing a clear visualization of the user experience.

 Using Figma, designers can quickly create, share, and iterate on wireframes, ensuring the design meets user needs before development begins.
+## Benefits of Wireframing in Software Development

+Wireframing provides multiple benefits that improve the design and development process:

+1. **Clarifies Requirements Early**
+   - Wireframes help stakeholders and developers visualize the structure and flow of the application before coding begins.
+   - **Example:** A property booking system wireframe shows how search, listing, and checkout pages are organized, reducing misunderstandings.

+2. **Facilitates Communication**
+   - Wireframes serve as a common visual language between designers, developers, and stakeholders.
+   - **Example:** Team members can discuss the placement of buttons, navigation menus, and content sections clearly using the wireframe as a reference.

+3. **Identifies Usability Issues Early**
+   - By reviewing wireframes, potential navigation or layout problems can be addressed before development.
+   - **Example:** If users struggle to find the "Book Now" button in the wireframe stage, designers can reposition it before coding.

+4. **Saves Time and Reduces Costs**
+   - Detecting issues at the wireframe stage prevents costly redesigns during development.
+   - **Example:** Adjusting the layout or content placement in Figma takes minutes, whereas changing a finished webpage would require significant effort.

+5. **Guides the Design Process**
+   - Wireframes provide a blueprint for high-fidelity design and prototypes, ensuring consistency and alignment with user needs.
+   - **Example:** Developers can follow the wireframe structure when implementing UI components, making development faster and more accurate.

+Wireframing is an essential step that ensures the project stays on track, aligns with user expectations, and minimizes misunderstandings during the software development lifecycle.